Skip to content

 Ancona 8

-Last updated on 05/02/2024
+Last updated on 21/10/2024

-Chapter 5: The Mystery of Assisi
+Chapter 5: The Mystery of Assisi.

 It was on the sixth day of their holiday that many in the party left Cattolica on one of the excursions offered by the tour operators.
 Richard and Michael had chosen three days in Rome; they had selected this excursion in England when they had booked the main holiday and paid for it in the overall cost of the package.

 The other passengers reassured Mavis that she would not need her passport because they were not leaving the country.
-Mavis eventually sat down besides her friend and stopped making a fuss.
+Mavis eventually sat down beside her friend and stopped making a fuss.
 The coach began its journey and soon they were driving along the Via Flaminia towards the Furlo Pass, where they entered a tunnel made by the Romans.
 Chico gave a commentary on things to be noted, speaking into the PA system from his seat at the front, next to the driver.
 Chico had been given a text to read out at certain points in the journey.
 Few of the passengers bothered to listen to what he was saying.

 After passing through the picturesque countryside of Umbria they arrived, at one o’clock, at Terni – “… the romantic city of lovers and birthplace of Saint Valentine whose day we celebrate in February,” Chico told them; adding that it was “also important for steel production.”
 It was very hot as they alighted from the coach and filed into a restaurant for lunch.
-Not a sit down meal this time; in fact they were given a packed lunch.
+Not a sit-down meal this time; in fact they were given a packed lunch.

 ‘The staple diet of the Romans – a packed lunch,’ Michael quipped.
 Inside his paper bag was cold roast chicken, a piece of cheese, a bread roll and a peach.
 ‘Simple Umbrian fare,’ Michael commented.
 The boys were hungry and ate theirs straight away.
 They opted to buy themselves some ice cream; they could choose from a vast assortment of flavours.
 Michael chose portions of strawberry and lime, for which he paid 150 lira.
 They wandered around without going too far from the coach.
 Michael immediately noticed the public conveniences: these consisted of a hole in the ground surrounded by a ramshackle metal screen full of embarrassingly large holes.
 Michael wrote: